johnnymast/mysql_websocket_chat/CHANELOG.md

  - Fixed a bug where dom(selector).prop(..) would not set a value
  - Updated the comments in dom.js for later documentation.
 Fixing #31
  - Added dom(selector).removeAttr().
 Fixing #25
- - Removed external dependentie bootstrap-theme.min.css from the project.
+ - Removed external dependence bootstrap-theme.min.css from the project.
  - Scripts and Stylesheets are now relative to the directory your hosting it in.
 So that the project can be hosted in sub directories for example chat/index.php.
 Fixing #29 and #28.
  - Cleaned up the HTML code. fixing #30